ccoutant/dwarf-locations/024-revise-operations.md

 > A DWARF expression is encoded as a stream of operations, each
 > operation consisting of an opcode followed by zero or more literal
 > operands.
 The number of operands is implied by the opcode.
-An may
+It may
 > also receive parameters from the stack and make use of information
 > from its evaluation context.
 >